phly/phly_mustache/docs/syntax.rst

 The parent template may change tag delimiters, but if you want to use the same delimiters in your partial, you will need to make the same declaration.
-The parent template may utilize one or more pragmas, but those declarations will not perist to the partial; if you want those pragmas, you must reference them in your partial.
+The parent template may utilize one or more :ref:`pragmas <pragmas>`, but those declarations will not perist to the partial; if you want those pragmas, you must reference them in your partial.
 Basically, partials render in their own scope.
 If you remember that one rule, you should have no problems.